neo4j-php/Bolt/README.md

 }
 ```

+:information_source: Default settings for bolt protocol version is 4.3, 4.4 and 5.0 to 5.8.
+If you are within this list you can ommit calling `$bolt->setProtocolVersions(5.4);`.

 ### Autoload

 Directory `src` contains autoload file which accepts only Bolt library namespaces.
 Main Bolt namespace points to this